Benchmarking Machine Translation with Cultural Awareness: CAMT Dataset

 \subsection{Cultural Knowledge Augmentation}

-Existing MT studies~\cite{arthur-etal-2016-incorporating,hu-etal-2022-deep} have been using external knowledge sources (e.g., Wikidata) to improve named entity translations.
-To enable future adaptations of these studies on our collected corpus, we parse Wikidata to extract the metadata of CSIs, which include their cultural labels, descriptions, and aliases in multiple languages.
-Furthermore, to identify items which are culture-specific, we collect information on the country of origin for each items and remove sentences containing items that do not have an associated origin country.
-This meticulous approach enabled us to enrich our dataset with supplementary information that can be utilized to evaluate the performance of machine translation models when handling culturally specific content.
+Existing MT studies~\cite{arthur-etal-2016-incorporating,hu-etal-2022-deep} have used external knowledge sources (e.g., Wikidata) to improve named entity translations.
+To enable future adaptations of these studies on our dataset, we parse Wikidata to augment cultural knowledge of CSIs (Step $2$ in Figure \ref{fig:The Preprocessing Pipeline}), which includes their translations, descriptions, and aliases in multiple languages.
+We also obtain the plain text of the first paragraph of the Wikipedia article as the CSI explanation.
+Moreover, to identify cultural items that are specific to a certain country, we collect information on \textit{country of origin} from Wikidata for each item and remove sentences that contain only items without an associated country of origin.
+We refer to these groupings of data for each CSI as CSI dictionaries, an example of which is shown in the data example in Appendix \Scref{sec:data_example}.
+This meticulous approach enriches our dataset with supplementary cultural knowledge, enabling us to evaluate MTs' performances in handling CSIs.